IskXCr/CG-Course-Misc/GAMES-101/readme.md

 Their implementation can be found in the corresponding directory.

 ## About This Repository

 This repository contains my assignments and projects for GAMES101 conducted by Prof. Lingqi Yan.

 The purpose of this repository is to track personal progress.

-According to the policy listed in the slide of the first week, this public repository is uploaded only for educational/referential usages and discussions.

-It is VIOLATING THE POLICY specified in GAMES101 to directly copy these referential materials and use as a student's own solution without having them walked through by itself first.

 ## Notes, Text and Copyright Disclaimer